chrisamador/unity-house/docs/data-models/user.md

 ## Authentication

-User authentication is handled by Clerk.
-The `clerkId` field links the Convex user record with the Clerk authentication system.
+User authentication is handled by WorkOS.
+The `workosId` field links the Convex user record with the WorkOS authentication system.

 ## Implementation